 - Dispose of chemical waste associated with research and laboratory work according to the UB policies and requirement

-Registering your lab with EH&S allows you access to the EHS Assistant web-based app that allows Principal Investigators and laboratory workers to maintain a chemical inventory, track the training of individuals in the lab and access a Safety Data Sheet library.
-In addition, you can use the app to request a pickup of hazardous waste.
+The EHS Assistant (EHSA) web-based app allows Principal Investigators and laboratory workers to maintain a chemical inventory, track the training of individuals in the lab, request a hazardous materials waste pickup and more.